nathanwilk7/Website/documentation/DB-Dev-Env.md

 This guideline describes how to set up Polypheny-DB in an IDE.

+## Prerequisites
+You need a Java JDK in version 11 or higher.
+Furthermore, we recommend setting up Docker since it makes the deployment of stores more seamless.
+Please consult [this](/documentation/Stores/Docker/) on how to set up Docker for Polypheny-DB and configure the Docker-based data store deployment.

 ## Using IntelliJ
 1. Fork and checkout Polypheny-DB
 2. Import the project by opening the folder you have just checkout in IntelliJ.